idaholab/moose/modules/doc/content/getting_started/installation/install_miniconda.md

 export PATH=$HOME/mambaforge3/bin:$PATH
 ```

-Now that we can execute `mamba`, initailize it and then exit the terminal:
+Now that we can execute `mamba`, initialize it and then exit the terminal:

 ```bash
 mamba init